 Our community is blessed with many places in and around Oakland where dogs can hike or run with their owners off-leash or where they can play with other dogs in fenced areas under their owners’ supervision.

 We believe that fun dog play is healthy for dogs.
-At the shelter, specially-trained volunteers supervise playgroups for the shelter’s big dogs nearly every day, and the dogs love it.
+At the shelter, specially-trained volunteers supervise playgroups for the shelter’s dogs, and the dogs love it.

 You can explore Oakland’s dog-friendly parks here.
 Be sure to read the rules first.